 This new system is known as the Sun Metro Brio (read about how the name Brio came about).
 Brio has various amenities, including: uniquely branded 60-foot articulated buses in mixed traffic; a frequency of 10 minutes (peak service) to 15 minutes (off-peak service); stations that are about a mile apart; branded and landscaped stations with improved pedestrian amenities and signal prioritization (lengthen green traffic signals).

-El Paso's first innovative, faster and more effective transportation option began in fall 2014 with the introduction of the Mesa corridor.
-This corridor begins at the Downtown Transfer Center, travels along Santa Fe, Franklin, Oregon, Glory Road, and Mesa, ending at the Westside Transfer Center on Remcon.
+El Paso's first innovative, faster and more effective transportation option, Mesa Brio, began in fall 2014 with the introduction of the Mesa corridor.
+This corridor begins at the Downtown Transit Center, travels along Santa Fe, Franklin, Oregon, Glory Road, and Mesa, ending at the Westside Transit Center on Remcon.

-The second corridor is Alameda.
-Construction on Alameda is tentatively scheduled to begin in fall 2016 with completion in early 2018.
-Alameda will begin at the Downtown Transfer Center and travel primarily along Alameda; and include service to the Five Points Transit Terminal and Mission Valley Transfer Center.
+The Alameda corridor begins at the Downtown Transfer Center and travel primarily along Alameda; and include service to the Five Points Transit Center and Mission Valley Transfer Center.

 To board Brio you must be at a designated Brio station.
 Brio vehicles will ONLY stop at designated Brio stations.
 Fixed-route buses will NOT stop at Brio stations.